 So in less than three years, my father had obtained his citizenship through a special program for foreigners who agree to serve in the military.
 The judge said at my father’s swearing in ceremony that he got his citizenship faster than anyone he had ever known.

-My father and mother met while he was in the Army, and home on leave visiting his friends.
-They invited her to go out for dinner with them.
-His friends were an older couple, whose names were Gertie and Ray.
+My father and mother met while he was in the Army while home on leave visiting his friends.
+My father’s friends were an older couple, whose names were Gertie and Ray.
 My mother worked with Gertie and my dad worked with Ray.
-I guess you could say there were match makers The rest is history.
+One day they invited my mom to go out to dinner with them and my father.
+I guess you could say they were match makers 😉 The rest is history.

 My father ended up going back one time in 1985, which I can still remember.
 This was right before the Iron Curtain came down.
 His father had died in April of that year, so he did not get to see him again before he died, but he did get to see the rest of the family.
 His mother ended up dying in December of that same year.